resendejss/PreProcSEQ/README.md

 In order to simplify the installation process, we provide the `installTools.sh` script, which contains the commands for installing each tool.

+Below is a quick start of the pipeline, [click here](https://bookdown.org/jean_souza/PreProcSEQ/) to access the complete pipeline manual.

 ## Quick start
 ### I. download the repository and extract the files to your home folder directory
 ```{bash}